“Peer Review”: A new section of a science journal that critiques articles in other journals

 May 28, 2026 • 10:45 am

-Luana sent me this tweet, which I’d missed, announcing the founding of a new scientific journal that exists to critique articles in other journals (with the original author given the right of reply).
+Luana sent me this tweet, which I’d missed, announcing the founding of a new section of a scientific journal that exists to critique articles in other journals (with the original author given the right of reply).
 Click on the screenshot if you want to go to the original tweet:

 To see the Wall Street Journal op-ed by Kevin McCaffree and Colin explaining the journal, click on the screenshot below—or you can find the article archived here.